conduktor/conduktor-docs/docs/gateway/how-to/configuring-failover.md

  - Confluent Replicator
  - Confluent Cluster Linking

+Note that none of these solutions (and therefore neither Conduktor's failover solution) can guarantee the absence of data loss during a disaster scenario.

 ### Kafka client configuration

 No specific client configuration is necessary, besides ensuring that clients have configured enough retries (or that the `delivery.timeout.ms` for JVM-based clients) setting is large enough to cover the time necessary for the operations team to discover failure of the primary cluster and initiate a failover procedure.
 Especially for JVM-based clients, the default delivery timeout of 2 minutes might be too short.